bobk48/Raspberry-Pi-5-OS/README.md

 In addition, I've added a complete chapter on text editing with nano, vi, vim and gvim along with some Geany use.
 It's found at Text_Editors.docx.
-With it, I also added a In-Chapter Exercise solutions file named Text_Editors_ICE. docx.
+With it, I also added a In-Chapter Exercise solutions file named Text_Editors_ICE.docx.
 I hope beginners find this info on editors helpful!

-Finally, I've added a complete chapter on ZFS, in a file named ZFS.docx And the In-Chapter Exercise Solutions for it in ZFS_ICE.docx.
+Finally, I've added a complete chapter on ZFS, in a file named ZFS.docx.
+And the In-Chapter Exercise Solutions for it in ZFS_ICE.docx.
-This extra chapter supplements Section 1.9 in Chapter 1 of the book.
+This extra chapter supplements Section 1.9 in Chapter 1 of the printed book.
 It is intended for more experienced users of the Raspberry Pi 5 OS.

 * The website for this book at Taylor & Francis is as follows-